mk6i/retro-aim-server/docs/BUILD.md

 ## Config File Generation

-The config files `config/settings.bat` and `config/settings.env` are generated programmatically from the [Config](../config/config.go) struct using `go generate`.
+The config file `config/settings.env` is generated programmatically from the [Config](../config/config.go) struct using `go generate`.
 If you want to add or remove application configuration options, first edit the Config struct and then generate the configuration files by running `make config` from the project root.
 Do not edit the config files by hand.